Novartis/torchsurv/docs/notebooks/metrics.md

 It represents the probability that the model correctly identifies which of two comparable samples experiences an event at time $t$ based on their predicted risk scores.

-The proof of the probabilitic interpretation of $AUC^{\mathbb{I}/\mathbb{D}}$ is similar to that in the binary response context.
+The proof of the probabilistic interpretation of $AUC^{\mathbb{I}/\mathbb{D}}$ is similar to that in the binary response context.

-#### 3.3 Extension of the C-index for time-to-event response
+#### 2.3 Extension of the C-index for time-to-event response

-The C-index is the probability that a model correctly predict which of two comparable samples experiences an event first based on their predicted risk scores.
+The C-index is the probability that a model correctly predicts which of two comparable samples experiences an event first based on their predicted risk scores.
 It is defined by:

 $$
 C = p(q_i(X_i) > q_j(X_i) | X_i < X_j)
 $$

+which represents the probability that, at the time when $i$ experiences the event, the risk score of subject $i$ exceeds the risk score of subject $j$, given that subject $i$ experiences the event before subject $j$.

 It can be shown that the C-index is related to the incidence/dynamic AUC, specifically